-- The aluminum oxide on the coating acts as insulation and can cause arc starting problems.
+- The oxide on the coating acts as insulation and can cause arc starting problems.

 - The oxide has a high melting point of, 3760° F (2070° C), making it slow to melt.
 The less fluid puddle may cause lack-of-fusion at the bead’s toes (sides).
 Lack of fusion is when the base metal doesn’t melt and the filler metal superficially sticks to it.

-- Aluminum, especially in the form of aluminum-oxide, can make the final bead less ductile (elastic), thus more brittle.
+- Aluminum, especially as an oxide, can make the final bead less ductile (elastic), and thus more brittle.
 As a result, if the weldment takes heavy stress, it may crack.
-However, cracking is rare when welding aluminized steel.
+However, cracking is rare.